About us

 • Together with the Department of Crop Production Ecology we form the Ecology Centre.

-• The Wildlife Damage Centre is part of the department.
+• The department hosts the Wildlife Damage Centre.
 It is a national centre for information and education about management of protected wildlife, such as large carnivores and large grazing birds.

 • Under the same roof you can also find parts of the Unit for Risk Assessment of Alien Plant Pests.
 They mainly deal with insects.

-• We are responsible for six subjects: forest entomology, landscape ecology, insect ecology, conservation biology, soil ecology, wildlife ecology, agricultural entomology and system ecology.
+• We are responsible for six subjects: forest entomology, landscape ecology, insect ecology, conservation biology, soil ecology, wildlife ecology, agricultural entomology and ecosystem ecology.
 Our research units are linked to these subjects.

 • The department belongs to two faculties: the Faculty of Natural Resources and Agricultural Sciences and the Faculty of Forest Sciences.